Orientation is your chance to find your bearings on campus and meet other students before lectures start.

-As a new student, we invite and strongly encourage you to take part in Orientation Week, a series of fun and informative events held in the week before your first semester begins.
+As a new student, we invite and strongly encourage you to take part in our Orientation activites; a series of fun and informative events held before your classes begin.

 Orientation is about welcoming you to the University of Sydney community, and making sure your experience here is the best possible.
 You'll be given lots of advice and useful contacts to help you thrive and succeed in your personal and academic endeavours.

 Start your orientation journey with an official welcome in the Great Hall in the impressive Quadrangle on Camperdown Campus.
 You’ll hear from senior University staff, as well as representatives from the Students' Representative Council and University of Sydney Union.

 Your faculty welcome is a great opportunity to hear from the Dean, meet your teachers and classmates, and learn about the faculty’s resources and infrastructure.